nuremics/nuremics-labs/README.md

 - A visual banner indicating the launch of a **NUREMICS® App**.

-- A structured overview of the assembled workflow, showing each registered **Proc** and its associated operations (functions).
+- A structured overview of the assembled workflow, showing each registered **Proc**, its associated operations (functions), and their order of execution within the **App** workflow.

 ```shell
                                                               0000000000000000000000